A

 American Eskimo Dogs and Children

 With its friendly nature and playful personality, the American Eskimo loves to be around children.
 The standard American Eskimo is just the right size to interact with children.
-It isn’t large enough to intimidate them but isn’t small enough to be overly delicate.
+It isn’t large enough to intimidate them, but it isn’t small enough to be overly delicate.
 The only real problem is that the breed’s high energy and activity level might be startling to smaller children.
 That is why you should always supervise every interaction between your dog and your children and never leave them alone together.

 Dogs Similar to the American Eskimo